wandershow/HELLO-WORLD/README.md

 I know a bit of PHP
 I know a few about sql or PostgreSQL.

-So I guess it is, if you want know anymore send me a e-mail wandersonfonsecadasilva@gmail.com
+So I guess it is, if you want know anymore send me an e-mail wandersonfonsecadasilva@gmail.com